Alžbeta Zetzmann - psychological support in Basel in English & Slovak

 Alžbeta Zetzmann, MSc

-Psychologist
+Psychologist and Psychotherapist

 I regularly support clients from: Basel-Stadt (BS), Basel-Landschaft (BL), Aargau, Solothurn, Jura.
 Online sessions make it possible to work together regardless of where you are located within Switzerland, while still offering local, Basel-based support.